rniksch/Openshift4-lab-launcher/README.md

 The solution within this repository deploys an All-in-One(AIO) OpenShift 3.x or 4.x cluster into an AWS region to be used as a lab or a training environment.

 ## Deployment

 There are two ways to deploy - either using [taskcat](https://github.com/aws-quickstart/taskcat) or the CloudFormation console.
-Tascat is a CLI based approach, that requires an extra step to install the tascat library.
+Tascat is a CLI based approach, but requires an extra step to install the tascat library.
 CloudFormation console is GUI based, but requires an extra step to upload this repository to an S3 bucket.

 ### Deploy using tascat